microsoft/cardboard-circuits/README.md

 A special thanks for the Tinker Tank team at the Pacific Science Center in Seattle.

+## Safety first!

+Tinkering with electronics is a fun activity that should always be **safe**: wear protective glasses, never ever use wall power, fuse all batteries are common sense guidelines to keep this activity safe.

+TODO

 ## Connectors

 Cardboard circuits are made of materials easily found in classrooms: cardboard, binder clips and hot glue.

 ### Cable to binder clip